Bombargo: Mr. No Good and Oxygen (2017-2019)

 In December 2017, Bombargo released their single titled "Mr. No Good" which Taylor Swift added to her Spotify playlist "Songs Taylor Loves" in February 2018.
 Bombargo was the only unsigned Canadian artist on the 43 track playlist which featured established international artists including Kendrick Lamar, Camila Cabella, and Ed Sheeran.

 In August 2018, Bombargo released their single "Oxygen" which peaked at No. 41 on the Billboard Canada Hot AC chart.
 Following the track's radio success, Bombargo made their US touring debut in September 2019 as part of their 33-date "North American Dream Tour".

-Nebula (2020-present)
+Nebula (2020-2025)

 To help with the release of the album, Bombargo set up a Kickstarter fundraising drive with a goal of $12,000.
 The album went on to be titled Nebula with a scheduled release date of May 27th 2022.
 On January 28th 2022, they released the first single "Too Close for Comfort."
 They followed that up with the release of their second single "Somedays" on February 25th 2022.
 In April, 2024, Bombargo released “Pieces of My Heart” and announced an accompanying tour across the United States, where they were a supporting act for Michael Franti on his “Togetherness Tour.”
 As of 2025, Bombargo has planned to release one single per month for the rest of year; and set out on the “Stay Groovy” tour.

-Allegations

-Bombargo has been subject to claims of sexual misconduct, stemming from a 2016 video shoot which allegedly was conducted in a "predatory" and "demeaning" environment.
-In 2021, at least five singers and bands cancelled appearances at Saskatoon’s Coors Event Centre to protest Bombargo’s performance there.
-After initially apologizing to the complainant, Bombargo later sued her for $800,000 and accused her of defamation.